 If you were let go or fired from your job, it's natural to feel angry or that you were treated unfairly.
-You may even be exploring a wrongful termination suit to get back pay, punitive damages, or even get reinstated at your job, but before you do, it's important to understand the reasons behind your job loss and what constitutes wrongful termination in North Carolina.
-Our employment lawyers in Pinehurst are breaking down the issue to help you determine your options.
+You may even be exploring a wrongful termination suit to get back pay, punitive damages, or even get reinstated at your job.
+But before you do, it's important to understand the reasons behind your job loss and what constitutes wrongful termination in North Carolina.
+Our employment lawyers in Pinehurst discuss the issue to help you determine your options.

-North Carolina is one of many "at will employment" states, which removes protections for employees and minimizes the ability to seek wrongful termination damages by allowing employers to fire a worker for virtually any reason with few exceptions.
-Being late once, a personality clash, or a simple mistake are all legally acceptable reasons to terminate an employee in the eyes of the law, and there doesn't need to be a "paper trail" or warning beforehand.
-This may seem frustrating and unfair, but there isn't legal recourse, unless it can be proven that the firing was due to a protected reason.
+North Carolina is one of many "at-will employment" states.
+This removes protections for employees and minimizes the ability to seek wrongful termination damages by allowing employers to fire a worker for virtually any reason with few exceptions.
+Being late once, a personality clash or a simple mistake are all legally acceptable reasons to terminate an employee in the eyes of the law, and there doesn't need to be a "paper trail" or warning beforehand.
+This may seem frustrating and unfair, but there isn't legal recourse unless it can be proven that the firing was due to a protected reason.

-While the state typically sets employment laws, there are federal mandates, such as minimum wage and certain employee protections that, if not met, can constitute a wrongful termination case.
+While the state typically sets employment laws, there are federal mandates, such as minimum wage and certain employee protections that, if not met, can constitute an NC wrongful termination case.

-Both state and federal law prevent an employer from firing an employee based on the following:
+Both state and federal laws prevent an employer from firing an employee based on the following:

 However, North Carolina employers are only legally required to comply if they have over 15 employees.